thetisproject/thetis/docs/source/download.rst

 Editable install
 =============================================================================

-If you would like to link your Thetis installation to the GitHub repository and contribute to the project, first activate your Firedrake environment and then clone and install the repository with:
+If you want to install Thetis from a local checkout of the repository that you can directly edit, update (pull) from github, switch branches, etc., it is recommended to use an editable install using:

 .. code-block:: none

    git clone https://github.com/thetisproject/thetis
-   python -m pip install -e <path_to_thetis>
+   pip install -e <path_to_thetis>

 An IDE such as PyCharm will not recognize Thetis when installed in this fashion for any project outside the cloned repository, as the source is not in site-packages.
 It will still run, and if you would like to enable full code navigation, you